AAPEC – The Next Two Years

-This Two Year Plan sets out the areas the AAPEC Committee will focus on in order to better achieve our goals over the coming two years.
-On 8 July 2020, a new Committee was appointed by our membership to lead the organisation over the coming 12 months.
-We have each come to our role as Committee members because of our commitment to supporting women who are diagnosed with or at risk of preeclampsia.
+We have each come to our role as Committee members because of our commitment to supporting women who are diagnosed with or at risk of preeclampsia and other hypertensive disorders of pregnancy (HDP).
 Our members have either had preeclampsia, been a partner, a sister or mother of someone diagnosed with preeclampsia or have provided health care to women with preeclampsia.
 A common experience amongst AAPEC members has been the lack of appropriate support at the time of diagnosis, a sense of bewilderment at the diagnosis and the need for timely and ongoing support and information.

-We want to make sure information and support can be easily accessed at all stages of pregnancy and in the years following diagnosis.
+- We want to make sure information and support can be easily accessed at all stages of pregnancy and in the years following diagnosis

 Why action on Preeclampsia matters

-Occasionally, Preeclampsia can lead to seizures (fits), a serious complication known as eclampsia.
+Globally, every 6 minutes a woman dies because of preeclampsia.
+Preeclampsia is a common serious complication of pregnancy.
+In Australia 1 in 20 women are diagnosed with preeclampsia and 1 in 100 women will experience severe symptoms such as HELLP Syndrome or eclampsia.
+HELLP syndrome is the medical name given to a group of serious symptoms involving the liver and blood.
+HELLP stands for H (haemolysis – red blood cell damage); EL (elevated liver enzymes – indicating liver damage); and LP (low platelets in the blood leading to a bleeding tendency).
+Occasionally, preeclampsia can lead to seizures, a serious complication known as eclampsia.
 Preeclampsia can affect both the mother and her unborn baby.
-It usually arises during the second half of pregnancy, and can even occur some days after the birth.
-In the mother, it can cause several problems of which she may be unaware – such as high blood pressure (hypertension), leakage of protein into the urine (proteinuria), thinning of the blood (coagulopathy), liver dysfunction and problems with her nervous system.
+It usually arises during the second half of pregnancy and can occur some days or weeks after the birth.
+In the mother, it can cause several problems of which she may be unaware – such as high blood pressure (hypertension), leakage of protein into the urine (proteinuria), thinning of the blood (coagulopathy), liver dysfunction and problems with her nervous system such as headaches or visual problems.

 When a pregnancy is complicated by preeclampsia, there may be problems with the blood flow to the placenta.
 The baby may grow more slowly than normal in the womb, experience a potentially harmful oxygen deficiency and may be born earlier than expected.